hanwenzhang123/ruby-on-rails-note/README.md

 - `rails routes --expanded` - check routes presented in a viewer-friendly way
 - `rails generate migration name_of_migration_file` - generate migration
 - `rails generate migration create_articles` - generate a migration to create an Article table
+- `rails generate migration add_user_id_to_articles` - generate a migration to add the user_id column to articles table
 - `rails db:migrate` - run the migration file
 - `rails db:rollback` - rollback or undo the changes made by the last migration
 - `rails generate controller pages` - create a pages controller